bert2/love-linq-hate-loops/README.md

 Of course, it's also possible to write clean code using `for` loops, as well it is possible to write dirty code using LINQ.
 However, one of the two promotes abstraction, modularization, and immutability more than the other.
 Guess which one I'm talking about.

 Have you ever considered the level of abstraction loops offer?
 It's actually astonishingly low.
 In essence they are just syntactic sugar for a jump and a branch instruction which both wrap a couple more instructions.
 Sure, it's efficient.
-But so is assembly language.
+But so is coding in assembly language.

+This lack of abstraction forces readers to carefully track state in order to understand what your loop is doing.
+One cannot immediately tell whether the loop is for instance filtering or mapping the input list (or maybe it's doing both operations at once?).
+With LINQ operators intent becomes more explicit, because a `Where()` will always filter and a `Select()` will always map.

 <a name="1"></a>
 ## 1. The only acceptable `for` loop